Volkansari3/stellar-age-prediction-from-galah/README.md

 - Compared the predicted vs. actual ages for the first 10 test samples.
 - Plotted residual errors to evaluate model consistency and outliers.

 ---

-## ✅ Summary

-This project demonstrates:
-- How deep learning can model complex stellar parameters
-- That large spectroscopic datasets like GALAH DR4 are suitable for machine learning
-- How to handle preprocessing and evaluation at scale (900K+ samples)

----